Cornel: Ball Dahlia Tubers

 Growing Cornel Dahlias

 All dahlias do best in deep rich soil with good drainage in a sunny spot.
-If it is windy they will need staking.
-They are greedy, thirsty plants so will need watering in dry spells, and they will always flower that little bit better if there is a bit of soluble food in the watering can once every couple of weeks.
+If it's windy they'll need staking.
+They're greedy, thirsty plants so will need watering in dry spells, and they'll always flower that little bit better if there is a bit of soluble food in the watering can once every couple of weeks.

-Growing up to 1.2 metres tall, it is best planted towards the back of a sunny south or west-facing border, where it will provide a glorious backdrop to other late-flowering, cottage-garden favourites such as penstemon, Verbena bonariensis, lavender and helenium.
+Growing up to 1.2 metres tall, it's best planted towards the back of a sunny south or west-facing border, where it'll provide a glorious backdrop to other late-flowering, cottage-garden favourites such as penstemon, Verbena bonariensis, lavender and helenium.

 Cornel combines well with other dahlias; try planting it in generous groups with other dahlias that have apricot shades, like the dinner plate shaped dahlia Fairway Spur, or another pompom variety such as Burlesca.